 You may have the doctor and the hospital that have placed liens on your settlement or verdict.
 In this case, each of them may place a lien on twenty percent of your settlement amount.
 If it is just the doctors that are placing a lien, then they are limited to 33 percent of the settlement.
 Medical providers must share proportionally in your attorneys’ fees when they are reimbursed from the proceeds of your settlement.

-What kind of monetary damages am I entitled to in a car accident settlement or verdict?
+What kind of monetary damages am I entitled to in a Chicago car accident settlement or verdict?

-You are generally entitled to three different types of damages: economic damages, non-economic damages and punitive damages.
+You are generally entitled to three different types of damages in a Chicago car accident: economic damages, non-economic damages and punitive damages.

 Economic damages are meant to compensate you for the money that has either come out of pocket or that you have not been able earn due to the injuries that you suffered in an accident.
 Here are some examples of different types of economic damage: